Diego Tajani

 Diego Antonio Tajani (Cutro, 8 June 1827 – Rome, 2 February 1921) was an Italian magistrate and politician.
-He served as a senator of the Kingdom of Italy and as Minister of Justice in the of the third, seventh and eighth Depretis governments.
+He served as a senator of the Kingdom of Italy and as Minister of Justice in the third, seventh and eighth Depretis governments.

 Early life and career

 Son of Giuseppe Tajani and Teresina Fattizza, he graduated in law in 1850 and practiced as a lawyer; in 1858, he agreed to take on the defense of Giovanni Nicotera and the other survivors of the Sapri expedition, managing to reduce their sentences.
 For this reason, Tajani was persecuted by the Bourbon police and had to go into exile in Piedmont where he became part of the judiciary.
 In 1859, he volunteered in the Second Italian War of Independence, initially as a private soldier, before being promoted to military auditor with the rank of colonel.

 Tajani made rapid progress in his career after the unification of Italy, becoming general prosecutor of the Court of Appeal of Catanzaro from 1867 to 1869, and of that of Palermo from 1867 to 1871.
 In Palermo, Tajani was one of the first magistrates to fight the Sicilian mafia, trying to deal with the collusion between the police and organized crime and denouncing the cover provided to mafia members by local and national politics.